This example demonstrates how to deploy a Stable Diffusion XL model from Hugging Face on AWS EC2 using Runhouse.

 Passing huggingface

-to the secrets
+to the sync_secrets

-parameter will load the Hugging Face token we set up earlier.
+method will load the Hugging Face token we set up earlier.

 Finally, we define our module and run it on the remote cluster.
 We construct it normally and then call